muratkeremozcan/cctdd/ch17-react-query/react-query.md

 }
 ```

-In `HeroDetail` component we a `createHero` function that `console.log`s.
+In `HeroDetail` component we have a `createHero` function that `console.log`s.
 Our replacement `createHero` function can be the `mutate` value yielded from the hook.
 We can cast the return values of the hook like so:

 `const {mutate: createHero, status: postStatus, error: postError} = usePostHero()`